-Check the accuracy
+Check the AccuracyCheck the Accuracy

-The matter becomes more complicated and difficult when you disagree on the assessed value.
-When the NYC Department of Finance sends out the notice of property value, you may believe the effective market value is too high based on current conditions.
+The matter becomes more complicated and confusing when you disagree on the assessed value.
+When the NYC Department of Finance notices property value, you may believe the estimated market value; is too high based on current conditions.
 You may also disagree with the tax class your property was put in.
-Errors are handled through the Department of Finance, who has the sole domain in this matter.
+But, you can protest the valuation assigned to the NYC Tax Commission.
+Errors are handled; through the Department of Finance, which has the sole domain in this matter.

 Given this, you might wish to analyze the cost and benefits carefully.